sundbp/sqlite4clj/README.md

 ;; [["46536a4a-0b1e-4749-9c01-f44f73de3b91" {:type "foo", :a 3, :b 3}]]
 ```

-When dealing with columns that are encoded edn blobs they will automatically decoded.
+When dealing with columns that are encoded EDN blobs they will automatically decoded.

 ## Indexing on encoded edn blobs

-Because SQLite supports [Indexes On Expressions](https://www.sqlite.org/expridx.html) and [Partial Indexes](https://www.sqlite.org/partialindex.html) we can easily index on any arbitrary encoded edn data.
+Because SQLite supports [Indexes On Expressions](https://www.sqlite.org/expridx.html) and [Partial Indexes](https://www.sqlite.org/partialindex.html) we can easily index on any arbitrary encoded EDN data.

 Using an expression index: